repatterning/latest/development/README.md

 <br>

-Subsequently, run a container, i.e., an instance, of the image `posteriors` via:
+Subsequently, run a container, i.e., an instance, of the image `posteriors` via variations of:

 <br>